onera/Cassiopee/Geom/doc/source/Geom.rst

 ---------------------------------------

-.. py:function:: Geom.offsetSurface(a, offset=1., density=1., algo=0, dim=3)
+.. py:function:: Geom.offsetSurface(a, offset=1., pointsPerUnitLength=1., algo=0, dim=3)

     Offset a surface of certain distance.
-The underlaying algorithm uses an octree (algo=1) or a cartesian grid (algo=0) with density of point determined by the parameter density.
+The underlaying algorithm uses an octree (algo=1) or a cartesian grid (algo=0) with a number of points normalized per unit length determined by the parameter pointsPerUnitLength.
 Distance is then computed on this grid and an isosurface of given "offset" distance is output.

     :param a: surface to be offset
     :type a: list of arrays or list of zones
     :param offset: distance where the offset surface is created
     :type offset: float
-    :param density: number of points  per unit length
+    :param pointsPerUnitLength: number of points  per unit length
-    :type density: float
+    :type pointsPerUnitLength: float
     :param algo: 0: cartesian (faster); 1: octree (less memory)
     :type algo: integer
     :param dim: dimension of the pb (2 or 3)